Night Life (1989 film): Plot

-As teenage Archie Melville is disposing of remains from his Uncle Verlin's mortuary business, where he works under the agreement that Verlin will pay for his college tuition, he runs across high school jocks John, Rog, and their girlfriends Roberta and Joanie who have trespassed onto the property in their car to make out.
+As teenager Archie Melville is disposing of remains from his Uncle Verlin's mortuary business, where he works under the agreement that Verlin will pay for his college tuition, he runs across high school jocks John, Rog, and their girlfriends Roberta and Joanie who have trespassed onto the property in their car to make out.
 This escalates into a conflict between Archie and the jocks which Roberta, the only one in the group sympathetic to Archie, shuts down by calling John out on his bullying.

 The harassment only escalates when Rog believes Archie is staring at Joanie leading to a series of conflicts including vehicular assault from John and Rog, a prank by Archie on John, a showdown at a gas station where Archie's only friend Charly works, and a joint prank where John and Rog rig up a body at the mortuary to fall on Archie while Joanie seduces him.
 This last stunt results in Archie getting fired from his job, blowing his chances at college.
 Finally, Archie learns that Charly has accepted a job on a pit crew with her boyfriend and will be leaving town.

 While Archie is wallowing in his depression he receives a phone call from Verlin offering him one last chance at his job if he can help him transport and ready four corpses at once; the bodies of John, Rog, Roberta, and Joanie who were just killed in a car accident.